angrykoala/wendigo/README.md

 mock.trigger();
 ```

-**removeMock(url, method?)**
+**removeMock(url, options?)**
-Removes the mock with the given url and method.
-If the original mock has a method, removeMock must provide the same method.
+Removes the mock with the given url.
+If the original mock has a method or queryString, these must be provided in options.

 **clearRequests()**
 Clears the list of requests.